 Annex III of Directive 2011/65/EU is amended by the addition of entry 46 as set out in the Annex to Directive (EU) 2024/232, which includes the following:

 Remaining compliant with EU RoHS, especially exemption expirations and renewals, is cumbersome without the right tools to streamline the process.
-This challenge is amplified if your company is also obligated to meet additional global RoHS requirements, as each country has its own due diligence and reporting obligations.
+This challenge is amplified if your company is obligated to meet additional global RoHS requirements, as each country has its own due diligence and reporting obligations.
 Utilizing powerful compliance management software can simplify your compliance processes and help you reduce risk in your supply chain.